railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 * The :guilabel:`Description` of the product in the supplier's language,

-* :guilabel:`Scheduled Date`, calculated from the order date and the lead time,
+* :guilabel:`Scheduled Date`, calculated from the order date and the delivery lead time for the supplier (for the given product),

 * :guilabel:`Unit Price`, taken from the supplier's pricelist,